CLOSE TO PRODUCTION

 Social audits

 Social audits are a key part of our due diligence process, especially for suppliers with annual purchases exceeding one million euros.
 These audits assess labour practices and human rights compliance, helping suppliers understand and address social risks.
-Conducted by independent entities, the audits follow international best practices and include interviews with employee – especially those from vulnerable groupsto ensure transparency and fairness.
+Conducted by independent entities, the audits follow international best practices and include interviews with employee – especially those from vulnerable groups – to ensure transparency and fairness.

 HIGHLIGHTS

-Safeguarding the future of food production
+The future of food production

-Promoting sustainable agriculture practices among suppliers
+Promoting sustainable practices

 Supplier payment practices